-REVIEW YOUR FAFSA SUBMISSION SUMMARY (FSS), formerly known as the Student Aid Report (SAR).
+REVIEW YOUR FAFSA SUBMISSION SUMMARY (FSS).
 An email will be sent to the email address in the student section of the FAFSA notifying you that your FAFSA has been processed.
-Log in to StudentAid.gov with your (the student's) FSA ID (username and password) and carefully review your FSS to check for errors.
+Log in to StudentAid.gov with your StudentAid.gov username and password and carefully review your FSS to check for errors.
 We recommend downloading and saving a copy for your records and for scholarship applications.